 Brilliant.
 That’s what we think of this salt-crusted beef tenderloin recipe from chef Gabrielle Hamilton of Prune in New York City’s East Village.
-It’s brilliance lies in the simple fact that the insanely flavorful juices are trapped within the roast during cooking.
-That’s it.
-Well, there’s also the fact that it’s ridiculously easy to pull off for guests.
-The intriguing bread crumb salsa lends a lovely acidity to the rich roast, although it’s not requisite to the appreciation of the perfectly medium-rare meat.–Renee Schettler Rossi
+It’s brilliance lies in the fact that the insanely flavorful juices are trapped within the roast during cooking.
+They simply can’t leak out, ensuring that pricey cut of beef will be lovely and perfectly cooked to a medium-rare.
+There’s also some brilliance to the fact that it’s ridiculously easy to achieve and makes for a conversation-stopping moment if guests are in the kitchen when you pull it out of the oven.
+The optional bread crumb salsa accompaniment lends a lovely acidity to the rich roast, although trust us, that’s not requisite to the appreciation of this roast tenderloin.–Renee Schettler Rossi

 LC What Folks Are Saying About This Recipe Note

 “The most succulent roast I’ve had in a long time.”
 “Everyone should try this cooking method.”
 “Astonishing.”
 “Perfectly beefy.”
 “I am at a loss for words.”
 That’s what folks are saying about this salt-crusted beef tenderloin recipe.

 - 2 teaspoons finely and freshly ground black pepper

 - 2 pounds kosher salt*, preferably Diamond Crystal